NicholasTanz/ece461_team20_phase2/README.md

-Team Members: Alex Beuerle, Sayim Shazlee, Nicholas Viardo, Dhruv Chaudhary
+Team Members: Nicholas Tanzillo, Akash Amalarasan, Charlie Kim, Alison Liang.

 # Purpose:
 The main purpose of this project is to take in a number of URLs from a file of GitHub and npm repositories and assign